-1. Exception: If a school employee wants to enroll a newborn or child whom the school employee has adopted or has assumed a legal obligation for total or partial support in anticipation of adoption in SEBB health plan coverage, the school employee should notify their SEBB Organization by submitting an enrollment form as soon as possible to ensure timely payment of claims.
-If adding the child increases the premium, the required enrollment/change form must be received no later than 60 days after the date of the birth, adoption, or the date the legal obligation is assumed for total or partial support in anticipation of adoption.
-School employees should contact their payroll or benefits office for the required forms.
+- If a subscriber wants to enroll a newborn or child whom the subscriber has adopted or has assumed a legal obligation for total or partial support in anticipation of adoption in SEBB health plan coverage, the subscriber should notify their SEBB organization or the SEBB Program by submitting the required form as soon as possible to ensure timely payment of claims.
+If adding the child increases the premium, the required form must be received no later than 60 days after the date of the birth, adoption, or the date the legal obligation is assumed for total or partial support in anticipation of adoption.
+School employees should contact their SEBB organization for the required forms.
+All other subscribers should contact the SEBB Program. - A continuation coverage subscriber may voluntarily terminate enrollment in a dental plan at any time by submitting a request in writing to the SEBB Program.
+Enrollment in the dental plan will be terminated the last day of the month in which the SEBB Program receives the request or on the last day of the month specified in the termination request, whichever is later.
+If the request is received on the first day of the month, dental plan enrollment will be terminated on the last day of the previous month.